現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Answer 8:

-This program is available to foreign nationals who will engage in business startup activities, establish a business office, and start a new business, all within Fukuoka City.
-Therefore, you will not be eligible to receive Confirmation of Business Startup Activities, even if you apply.
+No. This program is available to foreign nationals who will engage in business startup activities, establish a business office, and start a new business, all within Fukuoka City.
+Therefore, you will not be eligible to use this program.

 Question9: I am currently staying at a hotel on a short-term basis.
 What address should I provide on the application form?